rlee1013/HeartDiseaseML/README.md

 # HeartDiseaseML
-Personal project using Random Forest, GridSearch CV and other methods along with NumPy, SKLearn, and pandas to model data and train an ML model to predict if a patient has heart disease.
+Used Random Forest, GridSearch CV and other methods along with NumPy, SKLearn, and pandas to model data and train an ML model to predict if a patient has heart disease.